Love-and-Tolerance/guide-site-dev/README.md

 The assets folder holds all the textures for Minecraft.
 If you want to support Minecraft Realms or any mods, then you add the mod folder to the assets folder.
 Below is an example:
 ![Resource Pack Reamls Mod Example]

-The “realms” folder holds textures for Minecraft Realms, and the “minelittlepony” folder is for textures for that mod.
+The `realms` folder holds textures for Minecraft Realms, and the `minelittlepony` folder is for textures for that mod.

 For now, we will only be covering textures for default Minecraft.
 Let's go one level deeper into the minecraft folder:
 ![Resource Pack Minecraft Empty]